Suno Style Control: Genre, Tempo, Instruments (v5.5)

 Advanced tips

 • For consistency across an album, lock the BPM, vocal style, and production cues.
-Vary genre cousin and instruments only.
+Vary the genre cousin and instruments only.

 • For a specific room sound, add recorded in a small wood-paneled room or studio-clean dry mix.
 Room acoustics are part of the style.